-The University of Nevada, Reno (UNR) Desert Farming Initiative (DRI) will be in FSMA compliance by the end of 2018 as regulated by the Federal Department of Agriculture (FDA).
-DRI has partnered with Nevada Department of Agriculture to train and provide educational resources for farmers in anticipation of enforcement of FSMA in 2019.
+The University of Nevada, Reno Desert Farming Initiative (DFI) will be in compliance with the Food Safety Modernization Act (FSMA) by the end of January 2019 – as regulated by the Federal Department of Agriculture (FDA).
+DFI has partnered with the Nevada Department of Agriculture to train and provide educational resources for farmers in anticipation of enforcement of FSMA in 2019 and upcoming years.

-If you are new to the new federal regulations outlined by FSMA, check out these informational sheets to get things started:
+If you are new to the requirements outlined in FSMA, check out these informational sheets to get the ball rolling: